 Sites like the Gawker Media Group are written by a large number of contributors and have no overarching editorial authority.
 Major media conglomerates like Gawker.com have created an environment where individuals create the news.
 There is no second voice to moderate or slant the work in one direction or another.
 This causes far left and far right opinions to slip by far more often and create an “anything goes” atmosphere that is a far cry from the days of angry editors reaming out a staff writer for too much opinion in a news piece.

 Another aspect of the new media world is the ability of people to remain connected.
-With wireless phones connected to the internet and able to stream and upload most people are never without the ability to produce at least still images of news as it happens.
+With wireless phones connected to the internet and able to stream and upload, most people are never without the ability to produce at least still images of news as it happens.
 This has created a great gulf between the old news (papers, local broadcasts) and the new news (CNN and Blogs).
 This gulf is more one of ideology than anything else.
 Twitter is an excellent example of this new versus old mentality.
 It has no filter at all, and is commonly cited as news, when in reality it is just the opinion of some one that is ranting on a blog.

 Politics too has seen a great revolution via social media.
 The first recorded incident of this is in 2001 when during the trial of Philippine president Joseph Estrada protestors against him received a mass text telling them to gather in the square wearing black.
 (Clay) there were over one million responses to this text.
 Now this has evolved even further, twitter and other social media have allowed likeminded people to unite over long distances and garner support from across the globe.
 Social media unites people in their causes, and expedites their process of their unification and gives them a platform on which to present their goals.
 In the past massive amounts of logistical data were needed to get one million people to arrive at one place in one time for one cause.
-In Tahir square in Egypt it took less than a day.
+In Tahir square in Egypt, it took less than a day.
 These people had been brought together by a cause, and unified by the quickness of modern mass communication.
 This was seen before then in 2009, in Moldova, a corrupt election put the communist party back in to power.
-Through Twitter, Facebook and text messaging massive protests were organized and in just one week pressure from citizens forced a new election.
+Through Twitter, Facebook and text messaging, massive protests were organized and in just one week pressure from citizens forced a new election.
 (Clay) CNN made an argument that we should not call what has happened in Egypt and Tunisia a revolution.
 “Yes of course technology doesn’t make revolution…but that doesn’t mean that social media cannot provide wavering revolutionaries with vital aid and comfort.”
 (CNN) This argument shows that the social media has accelerated the progress of revolution and made it easier for disunified, disenchanted persons to unite and form a unified front that can actuate change.

 Facebook has even provided tools to aid in revolution, for example in Egypt protestors were told via Facebook by Tunisians to put vinegar or onions under their masks to ward off tear gas.
 Spreading this type of data can both help and damage the revolution, providing dangerous information to dissidents.